royk/playwright-feature-reporter/README.md

 # playwright-feature-reporter
 Custom Playwright reporter that populates a Markdown file documenting app features based on test cases

-(the below features and usage sections are auto-generated from the test cases)
+(the below features and to do sections are auto-generated from the test cases)

 <!-- jest-playwright-feature-reporter--placeholder -->
 ## Features